 information, national origin, political affiliation, race,

-religion, sexual orientation, or veteran status, or otherwise
+religion, sexual orientation, or military status, or otherwise

 discriminate against employees or applicants who inquire about,

 discuss, or disclose their compensation or the compensation of

 other employees or applicants, or on any other basis protected by